The greater-Sacramento region is an excellent place for local libations.

 Enjoy a craft cocktail at either the Gold River Distillery or the J.J.
 Pfister Distilling Company in Rancho Cordova.

-There are two distilleries in the Barrel District: Gold River Distillery and J.J.
-Pfister Distilling Company.
 Gold River was the first legal distillery in Sacramento County to open up after Prohibition, and it pays homage to that legacy of that time by honoring the riverboat captains who smuggled booze into the area in the 1920s with their line of Wheel House spirits.
 Gold River’s lineup of alcohol includes gin, vodka, absinthe verte, and California bourbon, all available for sampling within the Barrel District.
 At the tasting room, you can sample a Gold River spirit straight or with any number of mixers.

 While Gold River’s spirits celebrate the heyday of speakeasies, the story behind J.J.
 Pfister Distilling celebrates the American Dream.
 J.J.
 Pfister was born in Switzerland in 1844 and came to America to start a high-end knitwear company.
 Years later in 2015, his great-grandson and great-great-grandson start a distillery and name the business in honor of their family patriarch.
 Their product line of vodkas, whiskeys, bourbons, and brandies are all organic.
 J.J.
 Pfister also offers distillery tours, which are informative, fun, and will give you a new appreciation for how your favorite spirits are made.

-Six craft breweries in the Barrel District make it a fun place for a pub crawl.
+Four craft breweries in the Barrel District make it a fun place for a pub crawl.

 The selection of craft breweries in the Barrel District runs deep: As the local beer scene grows, so do your options.
 There’s something for every kind of beer drinker in the Barrel District, so it’s easy to plan a pub crawl.